jesseparent/react-portfolio/README.md

 # React Portfolio

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project uses my newly acquired React skills to build a Single Page Application showcasing a portfolio of projects, information about me, my resume, a working contact form using native email, and links to my GitHub and social media.
+Its is deployed at https://jesseparent.github.io/react-portfolio/

 ## Screenshot